MarcelaBarella/idwall_challenge/crawlers/README.md

 You can extract data of Reddit passing the subrredits that you want to take the number of upvotes, comments link, the name of the subreddit, posts url and their titles.

 To do that, navigate to project folder:
-> $ cd crawlers/reddit_crawler
+> $ cd crawlers/api_telegram

 Then call *run.py* passing subreddits desired as parameters:
-> $ python run.py --subreddits cats worldnews
+> $ python run.py

-It will also generate an *output.json* file with all data crawled.

-## Curiosities
-- The name of my crawler spider is [*Ungoliant*](http://lotr.wikia.com/wiki/Ungoliant), which is a reference to the fictional spider created by J.R.R Tolkien on his book, The Silmarillion.
+To create a TOKEN and create a bot to consume the application, you must to open telegram app, and then send a message to [botfather](https://telegram.me/botfather) asking for a token with the /token command.

+After that you can search for @YourBotName on telegram, and the bot will be started and pass to you the commands to use it.